- Posted: 08 October 2021

 - Experience with plastic pollution research

 - Experience with chemical and biological research in the laboratory

 - Basic knowledge of neuston taxonomy is a plus

 - Ability to clearly present and explain results of complex research to scientists

 - Fluent in English

-- Able to quickly get to the essence of a technical challenge, and investigate the most relevant/important aspects to get to a solution direction
+- Be able to get to the essence of a technical challenge quickly, and investigate the most relevant/important aspects to get to a solution direction

 - Able to perform well in a fast-paced and challenging environment

 - Ability to work independently